balmli/no.almli.thermostat/README.md

 - Validate temperatures: to only accept temperatures in the validate min / max range.
 This can be used if the temperature sensor reports invalid temperatures, eg. 0 or 100 °C.
 - Minimum validate temperature (°C): temperatures below this value will not be used when calculating the temperature.
 - Maximum validate temperature (°C): temperatures above this value will not be used when calculating the temperature.
+- Ignore old measurements: to ignore old measurements, set a value larger than 0.
+A value of eg. 7200 will ignore meaurements older than 2 hours (7200 seconds).
+Only used for Average, Minimum and Maximum, and when there are two or more sensors.

 #### Temperature sensors in the same zone
 Select which temperature sensors to be used from the same zone as the virtual thermostat.